 Display trust and authority – Do you have any awards or accolades?
 Are there personal reviews or testimonials you can display?
 Are there badges or certifications you can show off on your homepage?
 Don’t be shy.
 People are looking for a solution to their problem, your job is to show them that you can help.

-Think of your navigation as a roadway.
+In order to create functionality through the web design of your treatment sites, think of your navigation as a roadway.
 Imagine your website is a city and the navigation links are the roads and interstates that connects all the different neighborhoods or towns.

 A good city layout will have a huge impact on how quickly and easily people can commute from one side to the other.
 Your navigation is the same way.
 If you don’t make your site easy to navigate, then you will lose most (if not all) conversions because people won’t be able to find the answers to their problems.